btantlinger/ezLAMP/README.md

 ```
 The above example would add Apache virtual hosts for site1.local and site2.local.
 The document roots for these domains would be site1.local/public and site2.local/public respectively.

 This example was taken from [scotchbox](https://scotch.io/bar-talk/announcing-scotch-box-2-0-our-dead-simple-vagrant-lamp-stack-improved#provisioning).
-The other provisioning examples might work with ezLAMP as well, although, I have not tried.
+The other provisioning examples might work with ezLAMP as well, although, I have not tested these.